- You should exercise normal safety precautions in Qatar.

 The penalty for drunkenness and defamation may include corporal punishment if the offenders are Muslims.

+Public displays of intimacy are illegal.
 Australians have been detained by police for displays of affection in public, obscene language or gestures and, more frequently, alcohol-related offences.

 Homosexual acts and all kinds of sex outside of marriage are illegal and may lead to severe punishment, including imprisonment and fines.
 Foreigners have been imprisoned for having sex with people to whom they are not legally married.
 See our LGBTI travellers page.